Slice of History: Friends of Strong Celebrates $1 Million Milestone, Efforts to Enhance Patient Care

 Friends of Strong is led by a council of community volunteers, from both within and outside of our organization, who help research each and every capital request that is forwarded for review, from hospital administration.
 Often part of a department’s original capital request for the upcoming year, initiatives which have PFCC values at their core are then passed along to the council to determine which have the most promise to impact the patient experience in a positive way, and great care is placed on ensuring equitable distribution of funds.

-Be the first to learn about upcoming Friends of Strong news and events.
-Subscribe to their quarterly newsletter.
+Be the first to learn about Friends of Strong news and upcoming events.
+Subscribe to our quarterly newsletter.